Juanita McNeely: Professional life

-While at Western Illinois University, McNeely decided that she was ready to go to New York City, where she moved in 1967 with her husband and opened a studio in the East Village.
+While at Southern Illinois University, McNeely decided that she was ready to go to New York City, where she moved in 1967 with her husband and opened a studio in the East Village.
 In 1968, she completed Woman's Psyche, a multi-panel work that Sharyn Finnegan has described as a "tragic vision of monthly bleeding."
 Maryse Holder characterized it an image of "an Everywoman deep with primal mysteries" in the " depths of the female experience."

 In New York, McNeely's health deteriorated when another tumor was found.
 Because she was pregnant and abortion was then illegal, the doctors could do little to treat her.
 This adversity and lack of control over her own body fueled McNeely's feminism.
 She was one of the first to address the issue of abortion in her painting, Is it Real?
 Yes it is (1969).

 In 1970, McNeely joined Prince Street Gallery, an artist's collective that exhibits contemporary abstract and figurative artists.
 It was established in Soho in 1970 as an outgrowth of the Alliance of Figurative Artists McNeely extensively exhibited at Prince Street Gallery in the 1970s, which gave her the artistic freedom to express what she needed to say as a woman artist.
+In 1970, she also moved into Westbeth, the affordable artist's residence in the West Village, where she would live for the rest of her life.

 In 1975, McNeely was again diagnosed with cancer, which prompted her to remove material possessions and live lightly, which is echoed in the light colors and lone, simple figures that are found in her work of that period.
 Moving Through (1975) exemplifies this particular stage in McNeely's life and career.
 After divorcing her first husband, she met the sculptor Jeremy Lebensohn, whom she later married.
 From 1981 to 1982, they lived and traveled for six months in France, where McNeely suffered an accident that damaged her spinal cord and forced her to use a wheelchair.
 This disability inspired her to paint and make the "ugly and terrible beautiful for herself."

-McNeely continues to exhibit, most recently in a solo exhibition at Brandeis University.
+McNeely continued to exhibit late into her life, including in a solo exhibition at Brandeis University.
 Her exhibition, Indomitable Spirit, embodied the spirit and courage it took to challenge misogyny and patriarchy.
 McNeely has also become a spokesperson at all of the events of the International Organization of Jean Kennedy Smith and Ambassadors Wives under the auspices of Very Special Arts from 1990 until 1994, an organization that promotes access and visibility of the arts, and creates opportunities for disabled artists.
 She was the judge of an art exhibit held in honor of the 200th anniversary of the laying of the first corner stone of the White House at a ceremony for that exhibit at the White House.
 Also under the auspices of the VSA, McNeely was judge and teacher for the International Yamagata Art Program.